Solving Causality and Endogeneity Gaps for a Seamless Q1 Journal Submission

 From a reviewer’s perspective, particularly at a Tier-1 finance journal such as the European Journal of Finance, this gap is decisive.
 The existing empirical blueprint relied on correlations that were open to multiple interpretations.
 Potential reverse causality, simultaneity bias, and omitted variable concerns remained insufficiently addressed.
 As a result, the relationship between the key explanatory and outcome variables was exposed to reviewer attack.

 II.
-The Audit: Diagnosing the Endogeneity Fault Lines
+The Forensic Audit: Identifying the Fault Lines

 The first step was a structural audit of the econometric logic, not just the estimations themselves.
 Rather than asking whether the results were “correct,” the audit focused on a more important question: How would a skeptical reviewer try to dissect this paper?